January 14, 2014

 For example, the Kepler mission searched for planets by looking for the dip in starlight that happens when a planet moves in front of, and blocks the light of, its star.
 This method, while extraordinarily productive in Kepler's case, has its weaknesses - sometimes small, dim stars can orbit in front of brighter ones, mimicking that dimming effect.
 As a result, Kepler planets aren't considered "confirmed" until further observation using different techniques and instruments proves with a high degree of confidence that they do exist.
 Much of the ongoing work on the mountains of Kepler data is dedicated to figuring out how to predict and weed out these so-called "false positives."

-Different online databases of exoplanet discoveries have different criteria for what they count as an exoplanet discovery, and some are more lenient than others.
+Different online databases of exoplanet discoveries have different criteria for what they count as an exoplanet discovery, and all sites use different criteria.
 There's no "official" count as much as there are various interpretations of what the count should be.
 When astronomers discover a new planet, they have to explain how "confident" they are in their discovery - in other words, how likely it is that the discovery is indeed a real planet and not a false alarm.
-This level of confidence affects what exoplanet databases will or won't count the planet.
+This level of confidence, as well as how the planet is announced, affects what exoplanet databases will or won't count the planet.

 What’s more, scientists have different ideas of what constitutes an actual “planet.”
 The line between a very large planet and a very small star is still a fuzzy one that isn’t fully understood.

 Thus, the exoplanet counts you'll see online vary based on the criteria of that particular database.
 NASA's Exoplanet Archive, the database that PlanetQuest uses for its exoplanet counts, requires that planets be documented in a published scientific paper that's been reviewed and approved by other astronomers.
 It's more strict than the other online exoplanets out there that have logged one thousand exoplanets.